Pediatric & Adolescent Gynecology

 Teaching: Fellows will participate in educational conferences and teach in clinic as well as in the operating room to both residents and medical students.
 A large simulation center is available at the University of Michigan to help with educational endeavors.

 Research: Fellows will usually enroll in a 3-week biostatistics or epidemiology course in July of their first year.
 This course helps to develop or expand skills needed to participate in research during their fellowship.
-Research can be clinical or laboratory, dependant on the fellow’s skills and interests.
+Other courses (e.g excellence) are offered, if the fellow already has an MPH and dependent on interest.
+Research can be clinical or laboratory, dependent on the fellow's skills and interests.
 The research is anticipated to lead to national presentations and publications.

 Minimum requirements to apply: